Akshay-Singh-Rajput/Learning_TypeScript/README.md

     console.lgo(a.length)
 };

-// Ts "captures" the type implicity loglength('Hello'); //5
+// Ts "captures" the type implict loglength('Hello'); //5

 // Can also explicitly pass the type to T